 - WordPress offers two formats: a hosted application (WordPress.com) and as a self-hosted, downloadable software (WordPress.org).

-- 23 out of every 100 new domains registered in the U.S. are for a new WordPress site.
+- 23 out of every 100 new domains registered in the U.S. are for installing a new WordPress website.

-- There are well over 60 million installations of WordPress.
-This number grows every day.
+- There are over sixty million installations of WordPress.
+This number increases everyday.

 - WordPress powers over 30% of the internet.
 Over one-third of all websites around the world are driven by WordPress.